 Meggan: I have been told, on more than one occasion, that I should be preparing a book about my life.
 Even my dad said so.
 But I often wonder if my life is worth space on someone’s bookshelf.
 Maybe someday the time will be right but right now though, is not the time.
 There are chapters in my life that don’t seem to be done yet, and any attempt at a book would really need to include those areas.

-Monika: What is your next step in the present time and where do you see yourself within the next 5-7 years?
+What’s next for you in the immediate future, and where do you see yourself in the next 5 to 7 years?

 Meggan: Among other things, I continue to write both my blog and I am currently working with an illustrator for a short children’s book which we are shooting for a release by next Christmas.
 I’m not sure what my future may look like.